Want to know how to make use of spare time?

 Sad but true.

-If I had ten minutes to spare, I would make use of all 600 seconds.
+If I had ten minutes of spare time, I would make use of all 600 seconds.

-Turns out ten minutes is a lot of time.
+Turns out ten minutes of spare time is a lot.

 Not long after I’d vowed to make the most of every moment, I started to learn just how much we can do in as little as ten minutes.

-Here are some of the many things that we can achieve in ten minutes
+Here are some impressive things we can do in just 10 minutes of spare time

 - The average person can read 2000 words